 The reason this dish is Fourth of July worthy is in its name: Red, White and Blue Pizza.
 Let your children add the toppings — potatoes, fresh mozzarella and arugula — while you preheat the oven.
 But, once you stick the pizza into the oven, make sure you keep the door closed — not doing so is one of those bad cooking habits you need to stop now.

 Berry semifreddo may sound challenging but it’s actually quite simple to make.
 Chocolate is paired with your choice of berries and mixed with egg whites, sugar and cream to make for a light, mousse-like dessert.
 Have your kids top it off with whipped cream once it’s done.
 The mixture can last in the freezer for up to two weeks.

-You’ll be giving the best chocolate shop in your state a run for its money with this chocolate s’mores recipe that’s perfect to make with your kids.
+When it comes to the best chocolate desserts, it's hard to beat this s’mores recipe that’s perfect to make with your kids.
 Packed with M&M’s, peanut butter, marshmallows and graham crackers, this recipe is a great way to wrap up the Fourth of July holiday.